Best practice for multi-language websites

 Notice that the item names are not translated as you can only specify the items on one language, your primary language most likely.
 Not great for customers so far... but close.

-Install the English version of your checkout
+2) Install an English version of your checkout

 Go to the installation page in the dashboard and select the following options: